Hiking in the French and Spanish Pyrenees

 - The Self-lead or self-guided hikers;

-- Want to walk with their children, Families hiking with children;
+- The Families who want to walk with their children;

 For them we have made several programs but it is also possible to make a tailor made program.
 We also funcion as a travel agent for the whole Pyrenees.
 You can develop a program for yourself and we organise the accommodations and the luggge transport.

-We have live hered from 2000 until 2012 with our 2 children.
-Now Jeanne (2000) and Luc (2001) go to college in Holland.
-Every year they come several weeks to help me with Ireen.
+We have live here from 2000 until 2012 with our 2 children.
+Now we live in Holland and I go every year around 5 weeks to the Pyrenees.

 From 2000 till 2012 we have lived here, so you can see us as specialist of the French and Spanish Pyrenees.
 We are familiair with the customs of this area.
 The Ariege is a very beautiful area where you can walk a lot of different hikes, from very simple till very tough and difficult.